 To assist you in not forgetting to grab your medications, leave a note on top of your kit to grab them.
 Additionally, keeping a couple of small cold packs in the freezer to throw in the container with your medications is a good way to maintain medications in your kit for a few days.

 Flashlight and extra batteries

 A good light source is a must for your 96-Hour kit.
 A multi-function light is a good choice.
-There are many new styles of lights that will function as both a flash light and a lantern.
+There are many new styles of lights that will function as both flashlight and a lantern.
 Also, LED technology has improved significantly over the last few years to provide a greater quality of light at a lower cost and longer bulb life than standard incandescent or halogen bulbs.
 Whichever style of light you choose, it probably uses batteries, so include additional batteries in your kit.

-NOTE: For any battery powered items in your kit, you can purchase solar powered charging devices that are becoming more affordable that can be attached to the outside of your kit and charge batteries, phones, etc. during daylight hours.
+NOTE: For any battery-powered items in your kit, you can purchase solar-powered charging devices that are becoming more affordable that can be attached to the outside of your kit and charge batteries, phones, etc. during daylight hours.